 Work Study at Rocky Mountain College

 A great many of our students qualify for and participate in the program, making work study positions competitive.
 Students are not guaranteed a work study position.
 Your financial aid award indicates your eligibility for the work study program.
-It is up to each student to seek, apply for and secure a work study position.
+It is up to each student to seek, apply for, and secure a work study position.
 The program provides both on-campus and off-campus opportunities.
 To qualify for the off-campus opportunities, you must be eligible for the Federal Work Study Program.
-Off-campus positions are with community service organizations that provide students a chance to reach beyond the RMC community.
-Participating agencies include elementary schools, the Girl Scouts, the local animal shelter, Habitat for Humanity and many more.
-The career services office assists eligible students interested in securing jobs that benefit the community.
+Off-campus positions are with non-profit and government agencies that provide students a chance to reach beyond the RMC community.
+Participating agencies include elementary schools, Girl Scouts, the local animal shelter, Habitat for Humanity, and many more.
+The Office of Community Service assists eligible students interested in securing jobs that benefit the community.